floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 binding updates per frame).

-The implementation details of the bind-groups-cache may differ in future updated, but the current version is simple and straightforward instead of trying to be clever.
+The implementation details of the bind-groups-cache may differ in future updates, but the current version is simple and straightforward instead of trying to be clever.
 The cache is essentially a simple hash-indexed array using the lower bits of a 64-bit murmur-hash computed from an array of sokol-gfx object handles as index.
 A cache miss occurs if an indexed slot isn't occupied